-PepsiCo Develops World’s First 100 Percent Plant Based Renewably Sourced PET plastic free Bottle
+PepsiCo Develops World’s First 100 Percent Plant-Based Renewably Sourced PET plastic free Bottle

-In the future, the company expects to broaden the renewable sources used to create the “green” bottle to include orange peels, potato peels, oat hulls and other agricultural byproducts from its foods business.
+In the future, the company expects to broaden the renewable sources used to create the “green” bottle.
+This include orange peels, potato peels, oat hulls, and other agricultural byproducts from its food business.
 This process further reinforces PepsiCo’s “Power of One” advantage by driving a strategic beverage innovation via a food-based solution.

-“Pepsi Co is in a unique position, as one of the world’s largest food and beverage businesses, to ultimately source agricultural byproducts from our foods business to manufacture a more environmentally-preferable bottle for our beverages business – a sustainable business model that we believe brings to life the essence of Performance with Purpose.”
+“Pepsi Co is in a unique position as one of the world’s largest food and beverage businesses.
+PepsiCo ultimately sources agricultural byproducts from our food business to manufacture a more environmentally preferable bottle for our beverage business.
+A sustainable business model that we believe brings to life the essence of “Performance with Purpose.”

-Combining biological and chemical processes, Pepsi Co has identified methods to create a molecular structure that is identical to petroleum-based PET (polyethylene terephthalate), which results in a bottle that looks, feels and protects its product identically to existing PET beverage containers.
+Combining biological and chemical processes, PepsiCo has identified methods to create a molecular structure that is identical to petroleum-based PET (polyethylene terephthalate).
+This results in a bottle that looks, feels, and protects its product identically to existing PET beverage containers.

-Orange peels, potato peels, oat hulls, and other organic byproducts from the company’s foods market are expected to be added to the recycled sources used to produce the “green” bottle in the future.
+Orange peels, potato peels, oat hulls, and other organic byproducts from the company’s food market are expected to be added to the recycled sources.
+These will be used to produce the “green” bottle in the future.

-“This game-changing invention is a direct result of Pepsi Co’s contribution to research and growth, and it’s a game-changer for the soda industry.”
+“This game-changing invention is a direct result of PepsiCo’s contribution to research and growth, and it’s a game-changer for the soda industry.”

-Normally, I might have taken the storey in stride, looked into the bottle on my own time, and calculated if it was important enough just to write about.
-That night, therefore, I begin to have a number of positive tweets about PepsiCo’s new “plastic-free” bottle.
+Normally, I might have taken the story in stride, looked into the bottle in my own time, and calculated if it was important enough just to write about.
+That night, therefore, I began to have a number of positive tweets about PepsiCo’s new “plastic-free” bottle.